virusme/GUI-Interface-to-Interactive-Brokers-IB-Gateway/README.md

 ## GUI Interface to Interactive Brokers API ##

-* This project provides a VB.NET GUI interface to Interactive Broker TWS CSharp API.
+* This project provides a VB.NET GUI interface to Interactive Broker TWS C# API.

 * I use my own automated trading systems.
 I needed a GUI interface to connect to IB Gateway in order to streamline the automated trading strategies, gather account data, perform risk and order management, generate/place orders and generate/email reports.
 I found building GUI on Visual Studio was quite straight forward and hence built this GUI interface for IB Gateway.
-I have chosen the CSharp API because I found it to be stable.
+I have chosen the C# API because I found it to be stable.

 * Version 1.0,  2014